Looking for a foreclosure or REO property in ?

 What's an REO?

-REO is an abbreviation for Real Estate Owned.
-These are properties which have completed the foreclosure process which the bank or mortage company now owns.
-This is different than a property up for foreclosure auction.
-If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be ready to pay with cash in hand.
-To top everything off, you'll get the property one-hundred percent as is.
-That possibly could consist of existing liens and even current residents that may require expulsion.
+REO is short for Real Estate Owned.
+These are properties which have completed the foreclosure process and are now owned by the bank or mortgage company.
+This differs from real estate up for foreclosure auction.
+When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees accumulated during the foreclosure process.
+You must also be willing to pay with cash in hand.
+Finally, you'll get the property one-hundred percent as is.
+That could consist of existing liens and even current occupants that need to be evicted.

-A REO, on the other hand, is a more tidy and attractive proposition.
-The REO property was unable to find a buyer during foreclosure auction.
+A REO, by contrast, is a much cleaner and attractive proposition.
+The REO property didn't find a buyer during foreclosure auction.
 Now the bank owns it.
-The bank will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
-Do be aware that REOs may be exempt from typical disclosure requirements.
-For instance, in Calfornia, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to disclose any defects they are knowledgeable of.
+The lender will deal with the elimination of tax liens, evict occupants if needed and generally organize for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+For example, in California, banks do not have to give a Transfer Disclosure Statement, a document that normally requires sellers to reveal any defects they are informed of.

 Are REO's a bargain in Castro Valley?

 All set to make an offer?

-As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
-Once you've presented your offer, you can expect the bank to respond with a counter offer.
-At this point it will be your decision whether to accept their counter, or make another counter offer.
-Realize, you'll be contending with a process that most likely involves multiple people at the bank, and they don't work evenings or weekends.
+As with making any offer on real estate, you'll make your offer more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+After you've submitted your offer, you can expect the bank to respond with a counter offer.
+Then it will be your decision whether to accept their counter, or make another counter offer.
+Be aware, you'll be contending with a process that usually involves several people at the bank, and they don't work evenings or weekends.
 It's not uncommon for the process of offers and counter offers to take days or even weeks.